nutanix-japan/Consolidated_Storage_Bootcamp_Material/objects_tiering/objects_tiering.rst

 #.
 Set tiering to **1** days after objects creation date in the source bucket

 #.
-You can select expiration as well.
-But in this exercise we will leav
+You can select expiration to 1 day as well in the destination storage as an example.
+Just to make sure you don't run into a huge bill in the public cloud.

+#.
+Click on **Add Action** and choose another expire Action

+#.
+Choose **Multipart Uploads** and **1** days after last creation date on destination bucket